Found An Animal? Injured, Abused, Dumped or Neglected Animal?

 #1 You Can Take The Animal Out of Puerto Rico – As your pet, a friend’s pet or to a rescue group/shelter

 Flying animals from Puerto Rico to the USA is easy and not that expensive when you consider it is likely saving that animals life.
-Once in your home area, you (or a friend) can keep the animal as your pet or take the animal to a NO KILL SHELTER or foster the animal while Defensa helps you market the animal for adoption.
-We have a Travel Page to help you.
-If you would like financial help from Defensa with this option you will need to read our Travel page first and than follow the Open Rescue Program.
-Defensa does not have a staff so we can not handle the logistics of flying your animal but you can still use the Open Rescue Program and find help.
+We have a Travel Page to help.
+Once in your home area, you (or a friend) can keep the animal as your pet or take the animal to a NO KILL SHELTER or foster the animal while Defensa helps you market the animal for adoption in your home area.

 #3 – You Can Help With Emergency Animal Care

-If there is an emergency situation visit our Vets Page and contact the Emergency Cabo Rojo Clinic listed towards the bottom.
+If there is an emergency situation visit our Vets Page – the 24×7 Clinics we know of our listed there.